 Urban gardening takes off

-A variety of partners, including GrowNYC, TERRA Real Vegetable Chips, and the Port Authority of New York and New Jersey, came together to create the garden which showcases New York’s agriculture.
-The urban gardening initiative also helps promote TERRA Blues chips, a complimentary snack on JetBlue flights which are plentiful at JFK airport.
+A variety of partners, including GrowNYC, TERRA Real Vegetable Chips, and the Port Authority of New York and New Jersey, came together to create the garden, which showcases New York’s agriculture.
+The urban gardening initiative also helps promote TERRA Blues chips, a complimentary snack on JetBlue flights.

 - The urban garden is 24,000 square feet and currently is growing more than 1,000 herbs and vegetable plants, including the blue potatoes for TERRA Blues, of course.